 Some students and/or parents will be ineligible or will choose not to use the IRS data retrieval.
 In these cases, only the Tax Return Transcript will be accepted as documentation to verify tax information.
-We cannot accept 1040s to verify tax information.
+We cannot accept 1040 forms to verify tax information.
 The Tax Return Transcript must be requested directly from the IRS.
 To request your Tax Return Transcript online or by mail, you can go directly to the IRS website.
 If you are having difficulties obtaining your Tax Return Transcript(s) you can call 1-800-TAX-1040 for assistance.
-Be sure to request the Tax Return Transcript, and not the Tax Account Transcript.
+Be sure to request the Tax Return Transcript and not the Tax Account Transcript.

 Please note that there may be other documents that we are requesting that you will still need to complete and submit.
 Check your MAX account to determine if there are other verification documents that are needed

 For detailed instructions on how to obtain a Tax Return Transcript, please click here.